 The multimeter works instantly as soon as you connect a power source on the male port.
 As mentioned already, it’s not bidirectional.
-If you don’t provide power on the male port, the display will still show the correct voltage but not the current; and power will still go through the cable.
+If you don’t provide power on the male port, the display will still show the correct voltage but not the current, and power will still go through the cable.

 As for the accuracy of the measurements, I can’t tell for sure.
 What I can say, however, is in my testing I am seeing the expected results from my various USB Type-C chargers, ports, and other devices.

-There is a huge selection of Type-A multimeters on the market.
+There’s a huge selection of Type-A multimeters on the market.
 As USB Type-C is relatively new, your choice in multimeters is somewhat more limited.
 Here are two [better?] alternatives to the Delock USB-C multimeter.

 The Pluggable USB-C Voltage and Amperage Meter supports voltages between 4 and 20 V, and current up to 10 A. It should theoretically support 200 W, which is double that of the current USB Power Delivery specification.
 It supports bidirectional measurements and even features a direction indicator and a proper OLED display.
-The design is similar to the Delock multimeter, but is possibly a better option as it’s not unidirectional.
+The design is similar to the Delock multimeter, but is possibly a better option as its not unidirectional.

 Another popular option is the Satechi Type-C Power Meter.
 This is the most sold USB-C multimeter on Amazon.com.
 This is the only multimeter I’ve found that specifies its maximum load (64 W).
 This is lower than the 100 W maximum of the USB-PD standard, and 32 % of what you’d expect, given that it specifies the same 4–20 V at 10 A operation range as the Pluggable USB-C multimeter.
 It could very well be that Satechi is just more open about their product’s limitations.
 It supports bidirectional measurements and also tracks milliampere per hour, which seems to be a useful and unique feature.
 This multimeter is encased in a sleek aluminum body rather than cheap black plastic like the two other multimeteres.

-There isn’t really anything wrong with the Delock model other than its unidirectionality.
+There isn’t anything wrong with the Delock model other than its unidirectionality.
 Get yourself a bidirectional multimeter instead as this will be more flexible and let you test more types of devices and cables.

 I would not buy this product again and I don’t recommend you do it either.
 Have a look at one of the alternatives mentioned above instead.